-“Using unexpected variables such as vellum, concrete or acrylic (to mimic Lucite) can bring a modern feel to your event," says Jacin Fitzgerald, owner of Jacin Fitzgerald Events.
-"Acrylic chairs allow all the elements around them to shine as they are quite literally transparent!”
 The look of a floating ceremony built on top of a garden fountain helped bring a modern edge to this setup with the addition of acrylic ghost chairs.
+"Using unexpected variables such as vellum, concrete, or acrylic (to mimic Lucite) can bring a modern feel to your event," says Jacin Fitzgerald, owner of Jacin Fitzgerald Events.
+"Acrylic chairs allow all the elements around them to shine as they are quite literally transparent!"

-A trend that doesn’t look like it’s going anywhere anytime soon is outfitting your bridal party in various (and chic!) bridesmaids dresses.
-It's a feature that will add a whimsical element to your wedding day and the photos.
-“Whether you let your bridal party pick their own dresses, or you prompt them on a specific color/style/design that you encourage them to wear, the end result will be something playfully elegant,” says Caitlin Campbell, senior event coordinator and designer at True Event.
+A trend that doesn’t look like it’s going anywhere anytime soon is outfitting your bridal party in various (and chic) dresses and suits.
+It's a feature that will add a whimsical element to your wedding day and resulting photos.
+“Whether you let your bridal party pick their own dresses, or you prompt them on a specific color, style, or design that you encourage them to wear, the end result will be something playfully elegant,” says Caitlin Campbell, senior event coordinator and designer at True Event.

 What better way to send the message of a modern wedding design than with your invitations?
-"As the first indication of your wedding style, invitations are a key element in your wedding theme,” Thomas Bui, founder of Thomas Bui Lifestyle.
-For a modern event, bold text set against a minimal design will project a simple and fresh design for your stationery.
+"As the first indication of your wedding style, invitations are a key element in your wedding theme," explains Thomas Bui, founder of Thomas Bui Lifestyle.
+Bold text set against a minimal design will project a simple and fresh design for your stationery.

-A literal take on a fresh reception, Jill Remy, owner and designer at Jill & Co.
+For a literal take on a fresh reception, Jill Remy, owner and designer at Jill & Co.
 Events, suggests creating your centerpieces with an overflow of greenery.
-"One of the best ways to turn your reception into an example of a contemporary style is to use arrangements filled with vines, leaves, and other lush, green foliage,” Remy says.
-If you still want to include florals into your tablescape design, vary each arrangement in height as to create multiple levels of centerpieces.
+"One of the best ways to turn your reception into an example of contemporary style is to use arrangements filled with vines, leaves, and other lush, green foliage," she says.
+You can also decorate other elements with greenery and dried blooms, like this unique bar.

-Why not eliminate the need for decor when it comes to finalizing your modern ceremony setup?
-“One modern approach to your ceremony would be to keep the focal point solely on your couple,” says Kat Braman, owner of Kat Braman.
-“The result of a scenic backdrop without the use of decor will result in striking final photos."
+Why not eliminate the need for décor when it comes to finalizing your modern ceremony setup?
+“One approach to your ceremony would be to keep the focal point solely on your couple,” says Kat Braman, owner of Kat Braman.
+“The result of a scenic backdrop without the use of décor will result in striking final photos."

 “Enhance the food and beverage experience by channeling the excitement of a pop-up dinner for a modern, discerning foodie crowd,” says Chelsey Jean Morrison, owner and principal designer/planner at Gather Together Events.
 “Plan for perfectly paired passed bites and sips at cocktail hour, curated wine pairings, or seasonal/locally sourced foods."
 Enhance the look of your presentation by creating a fuss-free tray organized by quality treats and hors d'oeuvres.

-“Sticking with an all-white design, whether in your florals, tablescape decor, or reception and ceremony backdrops, is a modern wedding technique that is always in style,” says Kathleen Deery, owner of Kathleen Deery Design.
-"Using an all-white palette can bring the spotlight to other details throughout your day (especially on your tablescape) including linens, glassware, centerpieces, and other uses of decor."
-If you want to add a pop of color, fresh greenery is a great option that works with any season.
+“Sticking with an all-white design, whether in your florals, tablescape décor, or reception and ceremony backdrops, is a modern wedding technique that is always in style,” says Kathleen Deery, owner of Kathleen Deery Design.
+"Using an all-white palette can bring the spotlight to other details throughout your day (especially on your tablescape) including linens, glassware, centerpieces, and other uses of décor."
+And fresh greenery is a great option for adding a pop of color that works in any season.

-One of the best ways to convey your wedding style is through your choice in venue.
+One of the best ways to convey your wedding style is through your choice of venue.
 Jen Schepps, sales manager at Abigail Kirsch Off Premises, suggests choosing a space that’s undeniably contemporary.
-"When you go with a space that’s already adopted a modern feel, you don’t have to adapt your space with any unnecessary decor,” Schepps says.
-For this wedding, the clean lines, heightened ceiling, and refined feel of the space really lent itself to the wedding’s modern aesthetic.
+"When you go with a space that’s already adopted a modern feel, you don’t have to adapt your space with any unnecessary décor," Schepps says.
+For this wedding, the clean lines, heightened ceiling, and refined feel of the space really lent themselves to the wedding’s modern aesthetic.

-Make sure you carry a modern element throughout every detail of your day—even in the cake!
-“The patterns and textures created on this simple two-tier cake created a chic and stylish element to the reception," says Heather Balliet, owner of Amorology.
-"A perfect balance of playful and elegant, the design of your cake can create a contemporary focal point to your dessert table."
+Make sure you carry a modern element throughout every detail of your day—even in the cake.
+"The patterns and textures created on this simple two-tier cake created a chic and stylish element to the reception," says Heather Balliet, owner of Amorology.
+"A perfect balance of playful and elegant, the design of your cake can create a contemporary focal point for your dessert table."

-One of the best ways to stay on theme with your modern style is to come up with a collection of design-oriented keywords.
-“Our favorite modern wedding buzzwords are clean, geometric and simplicity,” Christen Ryan, founder of Ryan Designs.
+One of the best ways to stay on theme with your modern style is to come up with a collection of design-oriented keywords so your wedding planner knows exactly what you want.
+"Our favorite modern wedding buzzwords are clean, geometric, and simplicity," says Christen Ryan, founder of Ryan Designs.
 "The beauty of sticking to these descriptive words is that they will never fail a modern reception space."
-Plus, your wedding planner will know exactly what you are expecting of the final product.

 Alicia Fritz, founder of A Day in May Event Planning & Design, wants couples to consider their tablescape details when finalizing a modern wedding style.
 “A simple and unexpected way to add a contemporary twist to your wedding reception is by trading out traditional flatware and glassware,” she says.
 “For example, by using black metal cutlery and stemless glasses, guests' attention will be drawn to these small details as they're so far removed from typical place setting offerings."